jcorrea-wizeline/beginner-frontend-assessment/README.md

-# Beginner Frontend Assesment
+# Beginner Frontend Assessment

-Welcome to the beginner frontend assesment! 🤓
+Welcome to the beginner frontend assessment! 🤓

 ## Instructions

-This assesment consist on 3 challenges.
+This assessment consist on 3 challenges.

 There is a subfolder for each challenge where you will find the particular instructions for them.